 |photo by Henry DiRocco|

+Since becoming a professional, Linklater has never returned to Shakespeare & Company to act, but he says that would be a enticing proposition, considering his history there.
+After high school in Boston, Linklater enrolled at UMass-Amherst, but dropped out after a year.
 "I kept doing plays at school instead of staying and taking classes, because it was a lot more fun to do that.
 And it's a terrible thing to give your life over to fun instead of to rigor and discipline and all those things that are required when you do something that maybe you're not quite as naturally acclimated towards," says Linklater.
 "I thought school was too hard, and acting too much fun, so I dropped out [of school] and moved to the city when I was 19 — with my girlfriend who was a senior at the time!"

 Surprisingly, his mother didn't really object to her son's rash decision.
 "She didn't have a college degree either.
 She had dropped out of school, too.
 So she was like: OK, thanks, save me $25,000 a year," he says.